sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/shilAlekhAH/Selections_from_Sanskrit_Inscriptions_Part_1.md

 **PREFACE.**

 The importance of Epigraphy for building up the early history of India is unquestionable and can hardly be gainsaid.
 A good deal of the accurate information which we now possess in regard to ancient India is undoubtedly derived from the study of inscriptions but for whicheven the names of emperors like Samudragupta the great "who conquered nearly all India and whose alliance extended from the Oxus to Ceylon" would have been cast into oblivion.
 The connected accounts of several periods in early Indian History which it has now become possible to write is the outcome of patient and minute study of inscriptions chiefly.
 So the value of these documents for the history of Ancient India is admitted by all but I doubt if it has been fully recognised generally although scholars like the late Professor Buhler emphasized it long ago.
-The discovery of authentic inscriptions of ascertainable age and origin like that of Harisheṇa or Vatsabhaṭṭi and the Girnār*praśasti* shows how hollow the old theory of Renaissance of Sanskrit literature was; for it proves beyond doubt that the Kāvya literature must have been in full swing not only in the Gupta epoch but even before the commencement of the Christian [era](# "*See also Prof. Hermann Jacobi on Cultural, Linguistic and Literary Historical gleanings from the Kautiliya; Ind.
-Ant, Vol LIII, pp. 128 to 146.
-In this contribution the Professor concludes that the 4th Century B.C. should belong to the Classical period, maturing to full development.").The composition of such inscriptions presupposes the existence of some *Alaṅkāra-śāstra.* For instance the *praśasti* of Harisheṇa i. e., the Allahabad pillar inscription of Samudragupta is a birst class little Kāvya which is artistically finished in every respect and places its author, namely, Harisheṇa in line with Kālidāsa and Daṇḍin.
+The discovery of authentic inscriptions of ascertainable age and origin like that of Harisheṇa or Vatsabhaṭṭi and the Girnār*praśasti* shows how hollow the old theory of Renaissance of Sanskrit literature was; for it proves beyond doubt that the Kāvya literature must have been in full swing not only in the Gupta epoch but even before the commencement of the Christian [era[^1].The composition of such inscriptions presupposes the existence of some *Alaṅkāra-śāstra.* For instance the *praśasti* of Harisheṇa i. e., the Allahabad pillar inscription of Samudragupta is a birst class little Kāvya which is artistically finished in every respect and places its author, namely, Harisheṇa in line with Kālidāsa and Daṇḍin.
 Some of the poetic figures in this composition remind us of Subandhuand Bāṇa and in the choice of words it is, perhaps, unsurpassed; for where do we find more concise and more graphic a picture, than what it gives of the situation in which Samudragupta is ordained by his father to be his successor?
 We are quite

+[^1]: "*See also Prof. Hermann Jacobi on Cultural, Linguistic and Literary Historical gleanings from the Kautiliya; Ind.
+Ant, Vol LIII, pp. 128 to 146.
+In this contribution the Professor concludes that the 4th Century B.C. should belong to the Classical period, maturing to full development."